-We bought a subscription to Motley Fool’s incredibly popular Stock Advisor service over four years ago to figure out just how good the stocks picks were.
+We bought a subscription to Motley Fool’s incredibly popular Stock Advisor service over five years ago to figure out just how good the stocks picks were.

 Over that time, David picked high-performance stocks like AMZN, NFLX, DIS, BKNG, and SHOP.

 All of those picks that were just listed have shot up over 1,000% in the timespan after he picked them.

 David usually finds one stock each year that has an incredible performance.

 Plus, if you get in on the ground floor when he recommends, you stand to make a lot of money.

 The Motley Fool now also runs The Motley Fool Rule Breakers which is just for David’s picks.

 Since Rule Breakers has launched, the those picks have beat the market by 6 times, or 6x!